Mynusjanai/flatiron-p2-housing/README.md

 **Key Takeaways:** <br>
 - We can clearly see a distinct association between the grade of a property, vs the price it fetched.
 Initial OLS linear regression models show that the top 3 ratings boost the sale price of properties by an average of $106,000, while lower ratings can depreciate the sale values.
 ANOVA statistical tests also confirm these insights.<br>

-- Key takeaways from this is to dive a bit deeper into the grading system, and potentially isolate the best grades from those that perform worse.
+- Key takeaway from this is to dive a bit deeper into the grading system, and potentially isolate the best grades from those that perform worse.
 There may be a relationship to the square footage of the home, number of beds/baths, condition, and other factors that are holding these homes back or making them undesirable <br><br>